Owen Davis | 10 Sep '20

 Similarly, mercury amalgam fillings may start in the mouth; however, as mercury vapour is released, it often enters other parts of the body and creates physical or mental disturbances.
 In fact, a study conducted in 1989 on sheep and monkeys, showed that the animals still harboured a toxic load even 29 days after having their amalgams removed.

-Nutrition Diagnostics Founder, Dr Eric Davis (Dentist), presented at the 2017 Integria Health Symposium on this subject.
+Nutrition Diagnostics Founder, Dr Eric Davis (Dentist), presented at the 2017 Integria Health Symposium on the topic of the oral systemic link.
 You can watch the full video of Dr Davis’ presentation below.